shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Dream Variance

 At level 3, your dreams can take on a mind of their own.
 You have a new stat called Dream Value, which starts at 0 at the start of a dream.
-Your Dream Value is added to your spellcasting ability modifier, your to-hit bonus for weapons and spells, and saving throws and ability checks that your dream self makes.
+Your Dream Value is added to your prime modifier, your to-hit bonus for weapons and spells, and saving throws and ability checks that your dream self makes.
 Your Dream Value is subtracted from your spells’ Spell Point costs, minimum 0.

 When your dream self takes damage, reduce your Dream Value by the damage amount divided by 5, rounded up.